eliranbi/MadridLabDocumentation/workbooks/Lab9/README.md

 Once the app has logged out, you should have a set of captured analytics data on your server.
 The following steps will help you locate and generate a custom chart to show the usage patterns within your application.

-If not already open, launch the ‘MobileFirst Analytics Console’ link from the Mobilefirst Operations Console.
+If not already open, launch the ‘MobileFirst Analytics Console’ link from the MobileFirst Operations Console.

 Press on the ‘Custom Charts’ link